 This can also be set by the REALTIME CONTROLS C-mode [TEMPO] knob.
-When "MIDI Clock" (GLOBAL 2.1-1a) is either External, this will indicate EXT, and the arpeggiator will synchronize to MIDI Clock messages received from an external MIDI device.
+When "MIDI Clock" (GLOBAL 2.1-1a) is either External or Ext-USB, this will indicate EXT, and the arpeggiator will synchronize to MIDI Clock messages received from an external MIDI device.